Trademark Registration Lawyer Service

-Our Intellectual Property Lawyers can assist you with defending your trademark if it becomes infringed.
-Our lawyers offer services across the Greater Toronto Area, including Mississauga, Oakville, Burlington, Milton, Brampton, Kitchener, Waterloo, Guelph, Hamilton, Vaughan, Newmarket, North York, Toronto and surrounding areas.
+Our intellectual property lawyer and trademark lawyer can assist you with enforcing your trademark rights if your trademark is infringed.
+Our trademark lawyer offers services across the Greater Toronto Area, including Mississauga, Oakville, Burlington, Milton, Brampton, Kitchener, Waterloo, Guelph, Hamilton, Vaughan, Newmarket, North York, Toronto and surrounding areas.

-A Trademark ("TM") can be defined in one of three ways:
+A Trademark ("TM") can be defined as follows:

 - An ordinary mark that is used by a person for the purpose of distinguishing or so as to distinguish goods or services manufactured, sold, leased, hired or performed by them from those manufactured, sold, leased, hired or performed by others.

-- A Certification mark that is used for the purpose of distinguishing or so as to distinguish goods or services that are of a defined standard with respect to:
+A certification mark is used for the purpose of distinguishing or so as to distinguish goods or services that are of a defined standard with respect to:

 - the character or quality of the goods or services,

 - the working conditions under which the goods have been

 - the class of persons by whom the goods have been produced or

 - the services performed, or